 - 3.1.
-The Vice-President Student Support and Programming shall be responsible for maintaining a detailed set of procedures that detail rules, expectations, and operations within the PSC and Remote Peer Support, which allows PSC to offer virtual support.
-She shall revisit procedures on at least an annual basis to ensure that the needs and uses of the PSC are continuously met. - 3.2.
+The Vice-President Student Services shall be responsible for maintaining a detailed set of procedures that detail rules, expectations, and operations within the PSC and Remote Peer Support, which allows PSC to offer virtual support. - 3.2.
 Procedures detailing usage must follow the following principles: - 3.2.1.
 The PSC must be open and welcoming to all undergraduate students at Western.
 As such, all conversations, programs, and activities must support the maintenance of an inclusive environment that adheres to the USC's Discrimination, Harassment, and Violence Prevention Policy. - 3.2.2.
 The space must be a welcoming and relaxing environment, while also retaining its professional function (as described by the Workplace Conduct Policy). - 3.2.3.
 As it is a resource hub, the PSC, and/or its virtual counterpart, must remain open during regular business hours throughout the academic year.
-The hours are subject to change based on evolving needs and shall be contained within the PSC administrative procedures maintained by the Vice-President Student Support and Programming.
+The hours are subject to change based on evolving needs and shall be contained within the PSC administrative procedures maintained by the Vice-President Student Services.

 4.1.
-The Vice-President Student Support and Programming shall have the authority to approve, with advice and recommendation from the Associate Peer Support, administrative procedures related to the use of the PSC space including service hours and other operational details related to the day to day management of both the physical Centre and virtual support service.
+The Vice-President Student Services shall have the authority to approve, with advice and recommendation from the Associate Peer Support, administrative procedures related to the use of the PSC space including service hours and other operational details related to the day to day management of both the physical Centre and virtual support service.